isaacs/blog.izs.me/src/posts/2024/the-you-in-me.md

 Let my homunculous run wild
   in the light of your attention
-    and let me satisfy the need that he creates
+    and I will satisfy the need that he creates

-I don't need grand gestures <i>(anyone can do that)</i>
+Don't give me grand gestures <i>(anyone can do that)</i>
-  give me little signs that take no effort
+  I want the little signs that take no effort
     and which are impossible to fake

 Subtle twitch of eyes and cheeks